[ Updated Oct 4, 2023 ]

 When it comes to marketing, timing is everything.
 That’s why campaigns that work great during certain times of the year can fail miserably during others.
 Especially during peak season.
-So between Thanksgiving, Black Friday, Cyber Monday, Christmas, Hanukkah, Kwanzaa, New Year’s, there are plenty of holidays and occasions to plan marketing for.
+So, between Thanksgiving, Black Friday, Cyber Monday, Christmas, Hanukkah, Kwanzaa, and New Year’s, there are plenty of holidays and occasions to plan marketing for.

 And with increased marketing comes an increased amount of data and reporting.
 To find out what marketers and analysts were worried about this peak season when it came to data, we surveyed ecommerce leaders, and they said that data is harder to manage than their own teams.

 Keep reading to find out what else they had to say, and read our full findings in the report below.

 - Why is peak season so challenging?

 - How you can manage your peak season marketing campaigns

 - How you can manage your peak season reporting

 What’s peak season?

 Peak season is a specific time of year in which businesses and retailers are most likely to experience a significant increase in the volume of business they’re doing.
 These seasons are often triggered by holidays, cultural events, or other major occasions that bring people together.
 Fall and winter peak season typically goes from November to early January, and summer peak can go from June to August.

 And although they can be a blessing for businesses, peak seasons can also complicate business operations.
 This is because it can become challenging to keep up with daily work while also managing the increased customer demand.